-Please send unpublished manuscripts or books (fiction, poetry and memoir, or graphic novels) published in Kiswahili within two years of the award year to firstname.lastname@example.org by May 20, 2016.
+Please send unpublished manuscripts or books (fiction, poetry and memoir, or graphic novels) published in Kiswahili within two years of the award year to email@example.com by May 20, 2016 (this call for submissions is closed).
 Manuscripts should not be less than 50,000 words for fiction and 60 pages for poetry.

 Judges will rotate each year and will be selected by the prize’s Trustees (TBA).

 The deadline for submissions is 31 March 2016.
 The shortlist will be announced in July and the winner announced in October 2016.

 The Winners of the new Mabati Cornell Kiswahili Prize for African Literature were announced (12 NOVEMBER 2015).
 The prize has the express goal of recognizing writing in African languages and encouraging translation from, between and into African languages.
 The inaugural Winners are: